nezaboodka/reactronic/README.md

   - `Renew.Manually` - manual renew (explicit only);
   - `Renew.DoesNotCache` - renew on every call of the function.

-**Isolation** option defines if a transaction is independent from the parent one:
+**Nesting** option defines if a transaction is independent from the parent one:

-  - `Isolation.Default` - transaction prolongs parent one, but reaction (renewing of affected caches) is started as a separate transaction;
+  - `Nesting.Default` - transaction prolongs parent one, but reaction (renewing of affected caches) is started as a separate transaction;
-  - `Isolation.ProlongedTransaction` - both transaction and reaction prolong parent transaction;
+  - `Nesting.ProlongParent` - both transaction and reaction prolong parent transaction;
-  - `Isolation.SeparateTransaction` - always executed as a separate self-sufficient transaction.
+  - `Nesting.SeparateFromParent` - always executed as a separate self-sufficient transaction.

 **Reentrance** option defines how to handle reentrant calls of the same function: